Is Anantara Bophut Koh Samui a Good Family Resort in 2026?

 Before we even got to order, the staff handed our girls a coloring set.
 Such a small thing, but it’s these little touches that make all the difference for parents (IYKYK).

-The girls went for their usual favorites—pasta and fries—while we got to explore the menu.
+The girls went for their usual favorites, pasta and fries, while we got to explore the menu.
 The standout for me was the Holy Guacamole, prepared right at our table.
 They asked how spicy we wanted it, let us taste as they mixed, and adjusted everything on the spot.
 It was interactive and really tasty.

+We ended the meal with churros, but just when we thought the evening was winding down, something unexpected happened.
 Our girls were invited to take part in the Guilty Lottery.
 They spun a big mechanical gacha machine and out came a little ball.
 Ruby won the golden ticket to the secret candy room.

 Now, I know this sounds a bit over the top, but even I was giddy walking in there.
 The space was filled with jars of every candy imaginable.
 Together with Nati, the “candy lady,” Ruby and Lila got to fill a whole box with whatever they wanted.